Skip to main content

 Master of Science in Economics and Master of International Affairs Combined Degree Program

-The Department of Economics and the Department of International Affairs offer students the opportunity to receive both a Master of Science in Economics (MS ECON) and a Master of International Affairs (MIA) in a three year period.
+The Department of Economics and the Department of International Affairs offer students the opportunity to receive both a Master of Science in Economics (MS ECON) and a Master of International Affairs (MIA) in three years.
 Students are provided with rigorous advanced training in economics, econometrics, analytical and quantitative skills, international policies, global economy, American foreign policy, and research methods.
-Students who have a disposition toward leadership will be better prepared for careers in business, government, and nongovernment organizations, and public service.
+Students who have a disposition toward leadership will be better prepared for careers in business, government, non-government organizations, and public service.

 To view the detailed curriculum, go to the MS ECON & MIA Combined Degree Program.